-It is obviously a good strategy to pull guard when one is at a disadvantage in the take-down department, whether facing a wrestler, judoka, or anyone with superior take-downs.
-But it isn’t always so simple-IBJJF rules also require a competitor to be making contact with the opponent in order to pull guard.
+It is usually a good strategy to pull guard when one is at a disadvantage in the take-down department, whether facing a wrestler, judoka, or anyone with superior take-downs.
+IBJJF rules also require a competitor to be making contact with the opponent in order to pull guard.
 The challenge is to get close enough to make contact and pull guard before the wrestler can execute an attack.

 - Make grips on both collars.
 In a gi match, making double collar grips will stifle most wresting attacks.
 If the wrestler does attempt a shot, simply straightening the arms is an effective defense.